Switzerland archives AI models to prevent them from vanishing without a trace

 In case an AI decides to erase its own past 🤖

-Because yes, now we also have to archive artificial intelligences in case they ever decide to do some hard drive cleaning or, worse yet, redesign themselves without warning.
-Switzerland has become the notary of machines, keeping backup copies of those digital friends that change so much.
+Because yes, now we also have to archive artificial intelligences in case they ever decide to do a hard drive cleanup or, worse, redesign themselves without warning.
+Switzerland has become the notary of machines, keeping backups of those digital friends that change so much.
 Who knows, maybe in a few years we will need a 2026 model to remember what AI was like when it was still polite.